-Part 5: General Rules
+Part 6: General Rules

-- 1. This show is governed by the MD 4-H Horse and Pony Rule Book, 4H226 which can be found at the following link: https://extension.umd.edu/sites/extension.umd.edu/files/2021-04/Horse%20Show%20Rule%20Book%204H266Layout09.pdf If there is a clarification needed that the 4-H rule Book doesn't cover, then the AQHA Rule Book will be consulted.
-Please see the show superintendent if you need to consult a rulebook during the show.
-Note, fence heights are not rules and will be set at a level appropriate for county fair competition. - 2.
-Only designated individuals are allowed in the ring. - 3.
-The Judge or Superintendent may dismiss any entry that they feel is out of control or a danger. - 4.
-Classes may be combined, divided or eliminated at the discretion of show officials.
-All under saddle classes must have 3 entries to fill a class. - 5.
-Tie Breaking: In the event of a tie, a coin toss will be held. - 6.
-Questions about placings or points: all questions should be directed to one of the superintendents.
-Only show management can direct questions to the scorekeeper. - 7.
-Neither the Baltimore County 4-H Fair Association nor its show staff will be responsible for damages or injury to horses, riders, spectators or equipment. - 8.
+- 1. This show is governed by the MD 4-H Horse and Pony Rules book, 4H226.
+If there is clarification needed that the 4-H rule book does not cover, then the AQHA Rule book will be consulted.
+Please see the superintendent if you need to consult a rulebook during the show.
+Note, fence height are not rules and will be set at a level appropriate for county fair competition. - 2.
+Only designated individuals are allowed in the show ring - 3.
+The judge or superintendent may dismiss any entry that they feel is out of control or a danger. - 4.
+Each child must have a parent/guardian on site at all times. - 5.
+Classes may be combined, divided, or eliminated at the discretion of show officials. - 6.
+Questions about placing or points should be directed to one of the superintendents, as only show management can direct questions to the scorekeeper. - 7.
+Neither the Baltimore County 4-H Fair Association nor its show staff will be responsible for damages or injury to horses, riders, spectators, and/or equipment. - 8.
 Exhibitors are responsible for feed and bedding.
-Stalls must be stripped and checked out prior to leaving the fairgrounds. - 9.
-Any complaints or concerns must be addressed to the Superintendent.
-Protests must be accompanied by a \$100 check.
-The fee will be returned if the decision is in favor of the complainant.
-The decision of the Fair Board will be final.
+Stalls must be stripped and checked by show officials prior to leaving the fairgrounds. - 9.
+Use of a cell phone while mounted is prohibited. - 10.
+All riders must wear an SEI-certified helmet while mounted, no exceptions. - 11.
+Riders may cross enter between English and Western, as well as Pleasure and Hunter divisions. - 12.
+Exhibitors and guests are expected to follow all General Fair Rules and regulations and Horse Department rules.